Skip to Tutorial Content

 Challenge 2 (Part 2)

-Use what you just learned to create a scatter plot of weight over plot_id with data from different plot types being showed in different colors.
+Use what you just learned to create a scatter plot of weight over plot_id with data from different plot types being shown in different colors.
 Is this a good way to show this type of data?

 ## Your ggplot() code for the challenge goes here!